-With respect to the Egyptian government's diplomatic assurances that Mahjoub would not be tortured or otherwise ill-treated upon return, the court agreed with Mahjoub that the delegate "disregarded the bulk of evidence from a multitude of sources that cited Egypt's non-compliance with assurances."23
+With respect to the Egyptian government's diplomatic assurances that Mahjoub would not be tortured or otherwise ill-treated upon return, the court agreed with Mahjoub that the delegate "disregarded the bulk of evidence from a multitude of sources that cited Egypt's non-compliance with assurances."
+23

 The court's most pointed critique involved the delegate's reliance upon the Swedish government's submissions in the Agiza case (see update below) as proof that Egypt abided by its assurances in that case.
-The court expressed dismay that the government delegate failed to note that the United Nations Committee Against Torture (CAT) held that the assurances were in fact breached-Agiza was tortured and ill-treated upon return and had a patently unfair trial resulting in a 15-year sentence-leading to a violation of article 3 of the Convention against Torture by the Swedish government: "I find that her [the independent and proper assessment of the risk that Mahjoub posed to Canada's security required a review of at least some of that information.
-The January 2006 risk assessment was submitted in answer to that decision.
+The court expressed dismay that the government delegate failed to note that the United Nations Committee Against Torture (CAT) held that the assurances were in fact breached-Agiza was tortured and ill-treated upon return and had a patently unfair trial resulting in a 15-year sentence-leading to a violation of article 3 of the Convention against Torture by the Swedish government: "I find that her [the delegate's] favouring of a biased party's submissions over the final conclusions of the CAT to be perverse."24

 19 Ibid., p.
 37, para.
 97.